dreamit-de/graphql-server/README.md

 ## Available options

 The `GraphQLServer` accepts the following `GraphQLServerOptions`.
-When calling the constructor or `setOptions` function useful defaults from `defaultGraphQLServerOptions` are set and overwritten by the options provided in the constructor/function parameter.
+When calling the constructor or `setOptions` function, useful defaults from `defaultGraphQLServerOptions` are set and overwritten by the options provided in the constructor/function parameter.

 ### GraphQL related options